gcarrascohuertas/electrochemical_ECSA_processing_palmsens/readme_experimental_protocol.md

 # Electrochemical measurements

-# Experimental NOVA software routine
+# Experimental PStrace software routine

 Once you finish setting-up all the electrochemical cell components.
 Create experimental sequence with the parameteres displayed in the  screenshots attached in this project.